Upendra0/College-Space/README.md

  * Contributing

  ## Introduction
- College Space is a basically a learning management system.
-In that project user must have a account see all the features of that project.
- - basically in this project we have store all the resourese of study for Engineering students by help of teacher and seniors.
+ This project called College Space is to build a web application using the Django framework.
+This application allows users to register and start his learing

  ## Requirements
  This module requires the following modules: